BiodiversityDataScienceCorp/2023_Group_5/README.md

 Forking Process: <https://docs.github.com/en/get-started/quickstart/fork-a-repo>

 We would like to note that this project is constrained by maxent's modeling capabilities as well as the climate data we used which was primarily based on temperature and precipitation.
-We think that the map may have been overfitted, perhaps due to spatial bias.
 Since our tortoise requires a very specific habitat, it is hard to know exactly where it will be able to live based only on the climate features we have modeled.
+There are two likely reasons for these constraints: overfitting and temporal issues.

+We may have overfitting, or auto-correlation issues due to spatial sampling and the importance/weight of our covariants.
+Overfitting may come from the way our creatures are observed in space (i.e. the same creature observed twice).
+To fix this we could try buffering or blocking.

+Additionally, we may temporal issues.
+That is, we have a large shift when we change from current to future climate, so we may need to weigh the covariants (temperature and precipitation) differently than the current equal weighting.

+We would recommend using cross-validation to help fix environmental covariant issues and determining the weight of the variables.